TommieTKY/pet_artworks_platform/README.md

 - **Admin**: Full access to manage the system, including artists, artworks, exhibitions, members, pets and connection.
 - **ArtistUser**: Manage their profile and artworks.
-- **MemberUser**: Manage their pets, followers, connections and associated artworks.
+- **MemberUser**: Create/manage member, pets, connections; assign owners and associated artworks to their pets.
-- Guest: View artists, artworks, exhibitions, pets, owners, and connections.
+- Guest: View artists, artworks, exhibitions, pets and pet details.

 ---